 Karl Barth (pronounced “Bart”) was, without question, one of the most interesting theologians of the 20th century.
 Certainly he wrote more than many of the rest combined.
 Originally trained in German liberal theology and higher criticism, he eventually reacted and made a sharp break back towards orthodox Christianity, reasserting the transcendent reality of God over and against the liberals who … Continue reading "A Taste of Karl Barth as His Best"

-This is post 1 of 1 in the series “Glimpses: Seeing Christ Before Christ” [“Glimpses: Seeing Christ before Christ” is an ongoing series consisting of brief reflections on places in the Old Testament that the light of Christ can be seen.]
+[“Glimpses: Seeing Christ before Christ” is an ongoing series consisting of brief reflections on places in the Old Testament that the light of Christ can be seen.]
 Today I was reading Genesis 50:15-26 and I noticed something exciting.
-At the conclusion of the long … Continue reading "Glimpses: Joseph and Jesus Say “Fear Not”"
+At the conclusion of the long struggle of Joseph’s story, his brothers come before him in fear, barely hoping on … Continue reading "Glimpses: Joseph and Jesus Say "Fear Not""

 (Before I say anything, I just want to point that I would never actually condone hating anyone, Donald Trump included, even usually in jest.
 But it was the best title idea I had.)
 I believe that Donald Trump is an awful person, doesn’t know what he would really be doing in the White House, and has … Continue reading "Love the Trumpers, Hate the Trump"